Diffuse Large B-Cell

 For years there was on-going debate about the best schedule of R-CHOP.
 The most common schedules were R-CHOP-21 meaning treatments are given 21 days apart, and R-CHOP-14 where cycles are 14 days apart.
 Studies seemed to show that by intensifying the regimen to 14 days there were better results.
 One of the first studies to address this issue was the RICOVER-60 trial which clearly demonstrated that six cycles of R-CHOP-14 was superior to 6 or 8 cycles of CHOP-21 (no Rituxan) and superior to 8 cycles of R-CHOP-21.
 Therefore in Europe where this study was performed, six R-CHOP-14 became the new standard (with or without radiation as needed) Here are the results of the RICOVER-60 trial published in February 2008.

 Now at last the results of a study comparing R-CHOP14 to R-CHOP-21 have been published.
 These results have been long awaited because the addition of Rituxan confused the issue when the RICOVER-60 study was published.
 We needed a study that compared R-CHOP-14 to R-CHOP-21 to see if that intensified regimen was truly superior when you compared them head to head.
 The results are that R-CHOP-14 is NOT superior to R-CHOP-21.
-Here is a link to that study just published at the ASCO meeting in June 2011.
+The study was first published at the ASCO 2011 annual meeting, and updated in the Journal Lancet in September 2013.

 It is confusing keeping all these studies straight.
 The next study from December 2010 puts it into perspective.
 It is from the reknown haematologist Michael Pfreundschuh of the German High-Grade Non-Hodgkin Lymphoma Study Group.
 It examines how he approaches the treatment of elderly patients with DLBC.
 Note that the treatment approach for younger patients may often be more aggressive due to their better health status.